pageYe123/resume-generator/README.md

 ## My Resume

-Read resume data from a JSON file and generate a static web page.
+Inspired by Joyee Cheung, read resume data from a JSON file and generate a static web page, written with Gulp, Less, and Jade(Pug).

 GitHub Pages support included.

-Written with Gulp, Less, and Jade(Pug).

 ## Build